trteodor/LineFollower_Light/README.md

 TODO:

-* Write MCU Source code

-* Update 3D Assemblies
+* Add support for MPU-6050
+* Add support for VL53l0
+* Generally do more tests!

 The repository contains all the files used to create this project (PCB, Assemblies, Microcontroller Source Code)